 Evaluation findings on the effectiveness and efficiency of the UNICEF-supported programmes indicate that while the size of financial allocations for UNICEF-supported programmes may influence the achievement of results, they are not always a determining factor.
-For example, UNICEF spent only a fraction of its resources (0.5%) on reducing bottlenecks in effective budgeting and financing while achieving tangible results in the reduction of financial access barriers to MNCH services.
 These results were largely obtained by enlisting the sustained engagement of governments and development partners who brought substantial financial resources to the table.
-UNICEF-secured partner engagement to facilitate national dialogue demonstrated how workable solutions/models, building capacities and ownership through knowledge exchange, as well as supporting the institutionalization of system change through quality policy advice and technical assistance, can be successful.
-To improve results when development resources available to the CEE/CIS region are diminishing, UNICEF should intensify efforts to mobilise the right governmental, non-governmental and development partners through a balanced mix of core roles.

 UNICEF's skills and its approach to health system-level changes may have been critical factors for success as well.
 Their approach included the concept that health systems are complex-adaptive systems to which a linear "input - output - outcome" perspective is rarely applicable.
-Instead, the nature of health systems requires an ongoing engagement that accounts for path dependence, and acts on feedback loops and emergent behaviours within the system, and responds through modified/adjusted activities.
-UNICEF used such approches well, and they featured prominently in all country programmes for different intervention packages over the evaluation period.